Shopify website builder review – all-around eCommerce star

 Understanding your clients via analytics is a crucial aspect of running any kind of successful business.
 And unsurprisingly, this is where Shopify shines.

 It has an in-depth analytics dashboard.
-And it's not just the regular "this many users go to this kind of page" stuff.
-We're talking in-depth eCommerce analytics, seeing metrics such as conversion, return rate, sales from specific sources, and much more.
+I'm talking about in-depth eCommerce analytics, with such metrics as conversion, return rate, and sales from specific sources.

 These can come real handy as you scale and optimize your store.